Consensys/doc.tessera/docs/HowTo/Configure/Transaction-manager.md

 ## Running Tessera

 The only mandatory parameter for running a minimal Transaction Manager is the location of the configuration file to use.
-Use the `-configfile <path>` argument to specify the location of the config file.
+Use the `-configfile <path>` argument to specify the location of the configuration file.

 Other CLI arguments can be passed, and details of these commands can be found in their respective pages - particularly around key vaults and key generation.